ayalamanchili/chili-identity/office-master/office-doc/src/site/markdown/office/timesheets/leave-cancel-process.md

 **(Time --> Summary--> Cancel Request)**

 >- a employee can cancel leave request.
->- a email notification notification will be sent to Manager and HR Team.
+>- a email notification notification will be sent to Manager and HR Administration Team.

 Creating Cancel/Update Leave Request